 The system was built around a four foot to six foot span double-girder, underhung bridge crane of two ton capacity, and our in-house engineering department calculated all of the loadings and deflections.

 A Yale Cable King hoist was selected with parallel mounting and double-reeving for true vertical lift.
 This ensured precise lifting of the load and prevented hook block drifts.
 An overload device offered further safety.
 While Cable Kings offer tight tolerance and end approaches as standard, this hoist was also manufactured with special features, such as a double-girder underhung trolley.
 The total hook movement was two feet, three inches.

-For the hazardous location classified Class1, Groups B, C, &D, Division 2, we provided special disconnects and remotely mounted controls.
+For the specs of this hazardous location, we provided special disconnects and remotely mounted controls.
 Neoprene festooning was a must for heavy-duty usage where conductor bar could not qualify as explosion-proof.

 But the toughest factor in the project was the outdoor location and the Texas climate.
 To combat the elements, the runway was galvanized and the hoist and trolley were covered with epoxy paint and a urethane top coat.
 The hoist motor and control panel were outfitted with hazardous location drain breathers, or specialty vents that allow moisture, such as from humidity, to come out but prevent debris from coming in.

-Contact us for more information on overhead lifting equipment, or read more about our support services for architects and engineers.
+Contact us for more information on overhead lifting equipment, or read more about our support services for architects and engineering firms.